 Time Commitment: Varies based on the program.

 Requirements: Valid US government-issued photo ID, orientation and training, a phone or in-person interview.
+Other requirements may be required, depending on program.

 To Learn More: Sign up for an upcoming Volunteer Orientation and Information Session.